Renovation

 Home renovations are all fun and games until you get presented with the initial quote.
 But before you whip out your credit card and put down the deposit, you should ask your interior designers about these hidden renovation costs that they might have overlooked.
 After all, you wouldn’t want to be shocked when your quote rises 10-14% more than the initial amount.

 While a diligent and trustworthy interior designer might present you with all the necessary things to budget for, there’s still a chance for the unpredictable to happen in the middle of your renovation.
-To ensure your purse strings don’t get pulled too tight before you move in, here are some hidden renovation costs to take note of.
+To ensure your purse strings don’t get pulled too tight before you move in, here are 16 hidden renovation costs to take note of.

 1. Rectifying existing defects